jimburton/scrabble/chapters/Chapter1.md

 This book is meant to go some way towards filling that gap.
-By the end you'll have been introduced to some major and widely used libraries, sophisticated data structures, functional design patterns, and structuring a software project so that you can keep on top of it as it grows.
+By the end you'll have been introduced to some major and widely used libraries, sophisticated data structures, functional design patterns, and means for structuring a Haskell project so that you can keep on top of it as it grows.

 I'm reluctant to say it will take you from being a *Beginner* to an *Intermediate* Haskell programmer; Haskell is a deep language and if